-5. Conclusion
+5. Conclusions

 This study examines the convergence of international equity markets and their volatilities.
-To serve this objective, we implement the methodology of Phillips and Sul (2007), which uses a non-linear time-varying factor model with common and idiosyncratic components and which allows for technical progress heterogeneity across countries.
+It also departs from the standard approach in the finance literature in testing for convergence and borrows from the literature on the convergence of macroeconomic variables.
+That is, we implement the methodology of Phillips and Sul (2007), which uses a non-linear time-varying factor model with common and idiosyncratic components and which allows for technical progress heterogeneity across countries.

-The empirical findings suggest that international equity markets do not form a homogeneous convergence club.
+The empirical findings suggested that international equity markets do not form a homogeneous convergence club.
 Since a country's equity market aggregates the markets of individual industries, these findings may reflect specific endogenous characteristics within industries that prevent convergence at the industry level rather than country-specific factors.
 For example, country-specific factors may relate to differences in the level of development or in macroeconomic policies.
 On the other hand, industry-specific factors may reflect differences in human capital availability or diffusion of technical advances across international borders.

-Therefore, we repeated the empirical analysis across industries.
-The new empirical findings displayed even less convergence at the industry level, as characterized by more convergence clubs.
-That is, the heterogeneity across industries increased relative to that for the stock market indices themselves.
+As a result, we repeat the empirical analysis across industries.
+The new empirical findings display even less convergence at the industry level, as characterized by more convergence clubs.
+That is, the heterogeneity across industries increases relative to that for the stock market indices themselves.
+Therefore, industry-related effects tend to dominate country-related effects, indicating that geography seems less important for portfolio diversification.
+The results are consistent with those reported by Campa and Fernandes (2006), who find that the driving force for the rise in global industry shocks is the faster transmission of shocks across industries and not across countries when it comes down to explaining financial aggregates.